Kate Hawkesby: Political investigations not a good look

 • Jami-Lee Ross' complaint about National donations referred to Serious Fraud Office

-How is it possible we have two of this country's most well known and seasoned mayors, facing formal investigations into election expenses?
+How is it possible we have two of this country's most well known and seasoned mayors facing formal investigations into election expenses?
 What happened there?
 Worse still, it all appears a huge surprise to them.

 The SFO has confirmed the two separate probes are in relation to 2019 election campaign donations.